markjouh/cp-library/docs/datastructures/fenwick_tree.md

 ### Overview

-A fenwick tree is a data structure that stores an array and supports $O(\log{n})$ point updates and range queries.
+The fenwick tree is a data structure that stores an array and supports $O(\log{n})$ point updates and range queries.
 It's generally used for adds/sums.

 ### Operations